Passion fruit vs. Pomegranate — Health Impact and Nutrition Comparison

 Passion fruit is an excellent source of vitamin C: it is three times higher in vitamin C (30mg per 100g) than Pomegranate (10mg per 100g).

-Pomegranate is richer in vitamins B1, E, and K, while Passion fruit provides more vitamin B2, B3, B6, and A.
+Pomegranate is richer in vitamins B1, E, and K, while Passion fruit provides more vitamins B2, B3, B6, and A.

 Passion fruit is the winner in this section.
 It is higher in calcium, magnesium, phosphorus, iron, and potassium.